mattsmithdatera/python-sdk/README.md

     python setup.py install
 ```

-## Datera Universal Config
+## Universal Datera Config

-The Datera Universal Config (DUC) is a config that can be specified in a
+The Universal Datera Config (UDC) is a config that can be specified in a
 number of ways:

 * JSON file with any of the following names: